friendsoftheweb/rack_request_blocker/README.md

 I can't explain why: Using transactional strategy for *non-JS tests*, as DatabaseCleaner recommends *ought* to work.
-But it didn't, and I even got some segfaults with only the middleware but still transactional strategy for non-JS tests(!).
-Could be a bug in MRI or the pg gem (segfault, really?), or capybara, databasecleaner, or the test_after_commit gem we were using with transactional testing strategy.
+But it didn't, and I even got some segfaults(!) with only the middleware but still transactional strategy for non-JS tests.
+Could be a bug in MRI or the pg or poltegeist gems (segfault, really?), or capybara, databasecleaner, or the test_after_commit gem we were using with transactional testing strategy.
 I dunno, debugging this stuff is *hard*... but this seems to have finally worked.